logzio/logz-docs/_source/user-guide/infrastructure-monitoring/configure-metrics-drilldowns.md

 ##### Configure the remaining options and save

-The remaining options can be set to whatever makes the most sense for your metrics.
+You can set the remaining options to whatever makes the most sense for your metrics.

-When you're finished, scroll to the bottom of the page and click **Update**.
+When finished, scroll to the bottom of the page and click **Update**.

 You're now ready to use the variable in your new dashboard.